MicrosoftDocs/architecture-center/docs/example-scenario/predictive-maintenance/iot-predictive-maintenance-content.md

 This article describes a collaboration between Microsoft and a major railway company to create an [intelligent cloud and intelligent edge](https://azure.microsoft.com/overview/future-of-cloud) train maintenance and safety solution.
 The *internet-of-things (IoT) edge* brings data processing and storage closer to the data source, enabling fast, consistent responses with less dependency on cloud connectivity and resources.

 Bringing machine learning (ML) and business logic closer to the data sources means devices can react faster to local changes and critical events.
 Devices can operate reliably offline or when connectivity is limited.

 Edge computing can incorporate artificial intelligence (AI) and ML models to create *intelligent edge* devices and networks.
 The edge network can determine which data to send to the cloud for further processing, and prioritize urgent and important data.

+The railway company wanted to use Azure IoT Edge to improve railroad safety and efficiency by:

+- Proactively identifying defective components.
-In their IoT Edge solution, the railway company wanted to improve railroad safety and efficiency by proactively identifying defective components, predictively scheduling maintenance and repair, and continuously improving analysis and predictions.
-The pilot project for the ML Edge solution was a train wheel health analysis system.
+- Predictively scheduling maintenance and repair.
+- Continuously improving analysis and predictions.

+The pilot project for the IoT Edge solution was a train wheel health analysis system.

 In this system, over 4,000 trackside detectors continuously monitor and stream wheel data from the company's trains.
 The detectors: